USS S-49: Service historyS-49 remained at Bridgeport through July 1922, but in August 1922 she moved down to the Submarine Base at New London, Connecticut, where she joined Submarine Division Zero, composed of units engaged in submarine research and development. Later reassigned to Submarine Division 4 and then to Submarine Division 2, she continued experimental work, including aerial visibility tests and torpedo development, and also participated in regularly scheduled exercises, primarily in the New London area, into 1926. At the end of January 1926, she proceeded to Portsmouth Navy Yard at Kittery, Maine, for a regular overhaul.

 Following repairs, S-49 resumed operations off the New England coast, and in January 1927 moved south with the submarine USS S-50 for exercises and tests off Key West, Florida, the Dry Tortugas, and in Tampa Bay on the coast of Florida.
 On 12 March 1927 she returned to New London, from which she completed a run to Portsmouth, New Hampshire, and back before proceeding to Philadelphia, Pennsylvania, with S-50, for inactivation.
 Arriving on 31 March 1927, she was decommissioned on 2 Augus1927 t and berthed with other reserve ships at League Island in Philadelphia until struck from the Naval Vessel Register on 21 March 1931 in accordance with the London Naval Treaty.
 S-49 was sold to the Boston Iron and Metal Company of Baltimore, Maryland, on 25 May 1931.

-Tourist attraction

-In 1931, S-49 was purchased by "Captain" Francis J. Chrestensen and toured the United States East Coast for several years as a floating exhibit and tourist attraction, for which he charged a 25-cent admission.
-In 1936, she was an exhibit at the Great Lakes Exposition in Cleveland, Ohio.

-In 1942, Chrestensen was the respondent in the United States Supreme Court case Valentine v.
-Chrestensen, in which he was accused of violating, in 1940, a New York City ordinance against distributing handbills for commercial purposes by handing out flyers advertising S-49.
-The court ruled that distribution of handbills could only be for informational or protest purposes.
-Chrestensen reissued a handbill which deleted the admission charge and had a protest on the back against the City Dock Department for refusing to grant him dockage.

-Chrestensen also published a booklet describing the S-49 and promoting the capabilities of submarines.

 Sinking

 The U.S. Navy apparently reacquired S-49 about 1941 at Baltimore "as equipment" for use in experimental work at the Naval Mine Warfare Proving Ground, Solomons, Maryland.
-Shortly after she was towed from Baltimore to Solomons, the former S-49 sank on 16 December 1942 in 102 ft of water in the Patuxent River at 38°19′53.2″N 076°29′17.2″W on a bearing of 318.5 degrees true, distant 525 yd, from the southern tip of Point Patience, Maryland.
-The wreck is visited, on occasion, by Navy and recreational divers.
+During this work, she sank on 16 December 1942 in 102 ft of water in the Patuxent River at 38°19′53.2″N 076°29′17.2″W on a bearing of 318.5 degrees true, distant 525 yd, from the southern tip of Point Patience, Maryland.